cdf1982/cdf1982.github.io/glancecam/faqs.md

 > ```
 >
 > Apple Script changes camera in the last active window of the app and also works if GlanceCam was not running, launching the app and executing the required actions.
 >
+> Additional Apple Script commands are **reload**, **stop playback** and **resume playback** and they allow to control all the streams currently playing, in all windows; please be advised that stopping/resuming a large number of cameras can occasionally cause issues.
+The following example will stop all streams, while to achieve resuming after that, or reloading, is sufficient to change the corrisponding keywords in the script:
+>
+>
+> ```applescript
+> tell application "GlanceCam"
+    stop playback
+> end tell
+> ```
+>
 > GlanceCam also has an **URL scheme** that allows to switch camera from outside the app.<br>
 > Your custom application or AppleScript can call the `glancecam://?camera=17` URL and switch to that video stream; just replace “17” in the example URL with the camera number you want to switch to (as listed, counting from 1, in the app Settings).<br>